Porterville Post � - The Right News at the Right Time

 THE DAMAGE : When Law Replaces Conscience

-This is how absurdities become orthodoxy.
+This is how evil scales.

 The Forgotten Truth: